holyholical/calculator/README.md

 # Calculator 🧮

 A fast, lightweight **console-based calculator written in C**.
-It supports basic arithmetic operations and can be easily extended with optional scientific functions.
+It supports arithmetic operations like long expressions .. very long and it's kinda precise!

 ---